sonofagl1tch/AWSDetonationLab/README.md

 For EDR I am using Wazuh which is based on OSSEC.
 "Wazuh is a free, open-source host-based intrusion detection system.
 It performs log analysis, integrity checking, Windows registry monitoring, rootkit detection, time-based alerting, and active response." you can find more information about them at https://documentation.wazuh.com/current/index.html
 ## forward kibana console
 `ssh -L 8080:localhost:5601 wazuh -N`
+- go to http://localhost:8080 in your browser
+- set default index
+  1. Management
+  2. index patterns
+  3. select index i want to make default
+  4. click star icon in top right of screen

 ## what do I do if the clients have not automatically joined the server?
 1. Test to see if the server is running.
 Both clients have service checks built into them and can be stuck waiting for the server to come up.